davidohayon669/react-native-youtube/README.md

 * `videoID`: The YouTube video ID to play, can be changed to change the video playing.
 * `play`: Controls playback of video with `true`/`false`.
 Setting it as `true` in the beginning itself makes the video autoplay on loading.
 * `hidden`: Controls the `view.hidden` native property.
 For example, use this to hide player while it loads.
 * `playsInline`: Controls whether the video should play inline, or in full screen.
+Default `false`.
 * `rel`: Hides related videos at the end of the video.
 Default `false`.
 * `loop`: Loops the video.
 Default `false`.
 * `modestbranding`: This parameter lets you use a YouTube player that does not show a YouTube logo.
 Default `false`.